abgox/abyss/readme.md

 > [!Warning]
 >
 > - Manifests in `abyss` are based on [bin/utils.ps1](./bin/utils.ps1).
-> - They contain some [style and features](#features) outside of the official Scoop specification, and other buckets should not merge them.
+> - They contain some [style and features](#features) outside of the official Scoop specification, and other buckets should not merge them to avoid conflicts and errors.

 > Just like the abyss — limitless, mysterious, and filled with treasures.